December 3, 2018

 Die Methode Diskussionsmarktplatz – für Vorträge und Trainings

-Live or digital Discussion Marketplace?
+Live or digital discussion marketplace?
 Both fit!

 The principle of majority decision-making and prioritization works just as well online as offline: For example, you can offer the entire format as a webinar.